camila-hernandez/TravelApp/README.md

 The src folder stores in all the files and components used in your react application ranging from the App.js, index.js, App.css just as seen in the image above.

 The package-lock.json file locks the versions of dependencies your React project uses, and this helps in managing dependencies in your React project.

+# Below is just extra info that is not relevant to our project, but might be helpful

 ## Tips for React Beginners